sourcegraph/handbook/content/departments/engineering/dev/process/releases/index.md

 ### Release captain

-The release captain is _responsible_ for managing the release process and ensuring release happens on time.
+The release captain is _responsible_ for managing the release process and ensuring release is executed successfully.
 The release captain may _delegate_ work to other teammates, but such delegation does not absolve the release captain of their responsibility to ensure that delegated work gets done.

 The release captain should create a tracking issue using the [release issue template](https://github.com/sourcegraph/sourcegraph/blob/main/dev/release/templates/release_issue_template.md) at the beginning of the release cycle.